 We will use a range of communication means to carry out in-depth interviews with practitioners working in third sector carer’s advocacy organisations and policymakers.
 These will include FaceTime, Messenger Video, Skype, Zoom or Microsoft Teams – the exact method will be determined by the accessibility of such tools to chosen key informants.
 Moreover, in order to inform our understanding of the use of technological innovations, we will approach experts in the telecare industry as well as IT colleagues in our institutions.
 Here too, we will use either electronic communication means to carry out interviews.

 Prior to the data collection phase, the RAs will be trained by the Research Team on research tools and research ethics and data management procedures.
-To ensure that no data are lost, we will develop a clear data management protocol, including daily upload of survey and interview data into the secure site of University of Edinburgh.
+To ensure that no data is lost, we will develop a clear data management protocol, including daily upload of survey and interview data into the secure site of University of Edinburgh.
 During data collection, RAs will be supervised by the research team.

 Once the fieldwork is complete, we will begin data coding (survey) and transcription of interviews.
 Survey data will be analysed using SPSS Statistics (Version 25) to investigate the mental health and psychosocial wellbeing variables of the study participants.
 We will employ standard practices for systematic, reliable, in-depth analysis of the qualitative (interview) research data, employing Nvivo (Version 11) to assist in data reduction and organisation.